micmejia/bible-dump/NKJV/2 Peter/2 Pet 2.md

 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.

 ###### 3
-By covetousness they will exploit you with deceptive words; for a long time their judgment has not been idle, and their destruction [^a]does not slumber. ## Doom of False Teachers
+By covetousness they will exploit you with deceptive words; for a long time their judgment has not been idle, and their destruction does not slumber. ## Doom of False Teachers

 ###### 4
-For if God did not spare the angels who sinned, but cast _them_ down to [^b]hell and delivered _them_ into chains of darkness, to be reserved for judgment;
+For if God did not spare the angels who sinned, but cast _them_ down to hell and delivered _them_ into chains of darkness, to be reserved for judgment;

 ###### 5
 and did not spare the ancient world, but saved Noah, _one of_ eight _people_, a preacher of righteousness, bringing in the flood on the world of the ungodly;